DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ff.describe()
 ```

 The data is monthly, 1926 to present.
-Returns are expressed as percentages; multiply by 12 to get a rough approximation of an annual return.
-The returns refer to
+Returns are expressed as percentages; multiply by 12 to get annualized returns.
+The variable names refer to

 * `xsm`:  the return on the market minus the riskfree return
 * `smb`:  the return on small firms minus the return on big firms